tscanlin/next-export/README.md

 ```

+## `assetPrefix` option

+The `assetPrefix` option in `next.config.js` can be used to serve pages on github pages (example: [http://tscanlin.github.io/tocbot/](http://tscanlin.github.io/tocbot/))

+This allows you to serve multiple static next.js apps on a single domain.

 ## What does 'fix-next-for-export' do?

 It modifies some bits of `next/dist/lib/page-loader.js`

 Specifically it changes the functions `normalizeRoute` and `registerPage`.
 These changes are necessary to make index / root paths work.

 Normally when next.js is used server side it serves js back from paths ending in `/`.
 This isn't possible with static sites so we do some mapping to keep the same `/` path but actually fetch and `index` file instead.
+See below for the annotated code changes.

+It can be run multiple times and only makes the changes once.
+I play to open a PR to try and get these changes into next.

 ### `normalizeRoute`